JuliaArrays/StructArrays.jl/README.md

 [![codecov.io](http://codecov.io/github/JuliaArrays/StructArrays.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaArrays/StructArrays.jl?branch=master)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://JuliaArrays.github.io/StructArrays.jl/stable)

-This package defined an array type, `StructArray`, which acts like an array of `struct` elements but which internally is stored as a list of arrays, typically one per field of the `struct`.
+This package defines an array type, `StructArray`, which acts like an array of `struct` elements but which internally is stored as a list of arrays, typically one per field of the `struct`.
 See the [documentation](https://JuliaArrays.github.io/StructArrays.jl/stable) for details.